A plant-fungi partnership at the origin of terrestrial vegetation

 Professor Giles Oldroyd FRS, Russell R. Geiger Professor of Crop Science at the University of Cambridge and Inaugural Director of the Crop Science Centre said: “It has long been proposed that the evolution of the arbuscular mycorrhizal symbiosis was a prerequisite for plant colonisation of land.
 This new work demonstrates mechanistically how this early innovation occurred.”

-This international research was led by the Laboratoire de Recherche en Sciences Végétales at the Université de Toulouse, and was supported by the Bill and Melinda Gates Foundation, as well as the UK Foreign, Commonwealth and Development Office as part of the Engineering Nitrogen Symbiosis for Africa project.
+This international research was led by the Laboratoire de Recherche en Sciences Végétales at the Université de Toulouse, and was supported by the Bill and Melinda Gates Foundation, as well as the UK Foreign, Commonwealth and Development Office as part of the Enabling Nutrient Symbioses in Agriculture project.